CoBrALab/RABIES/README.md

 <br/>

+## Docker container
-To run within an interactive docker container
+After installing the container from the Dockerfile, can run RABIES interactively within a docker container
 ```sh
     docker run -it --rm \
 		-v /nii_inputs_path:/nii_inputs:ro \